Christian-Chow/Christian-Chow/README.md

 -->

 ## Hi, I'm Christian! 👋
 Currently a 4th-year Computer Engineering student at HKUST, with hands-on experience as a software developer intern in multiple tech companies and as an auxiliary police officer in Hong Kong.
-I'm passionate about software development, AI and cybersecurity.

 - 🔭 I’m currently working on Final year project at HKUST (developing self-repairing AI agents) and applying AI to full stack web and mobile app development.
 - 🌱 I’m currently learning advanced topics in AI, cybersecurity, software development and devOps.